 As part of the annual recertification process, residents in Federal Developments/AMPs will be provided written information about the following two different methods for determining the amount of rent payable by the family, their right to choose the method of determining rent and under what circumstances they may request a change to the method utilized in determining rent.
-As part of this process, residents will be educated about the benefits of selecting one method over another and will be defaulted to the lower rent share for the family in their notice of tenant share.
-The Family will be advised that they may elect the higher form of rent by notifying BHA in writing within twenty) 20 days of the notice of rent share. except in cases where the resident is over-income as described below.
+As part of this process, residents will be notified in their rent share notice that they are being automatically defaulted to the lower rent share for the family.
+This notice will also explain the differences between the two rent shares, educated about the benefits of selecting one method over another, and will advise the family that they may elect the higher rent share by notifying the BHA in writing within 20 days of the rent share notice.
+(This does not apply to cases where the resident is over-income as described below.)